Friday, May 29, 2026

 Coffee DOES count!

-OK, I take it back: I apologize to anyone I've ever told, that "coffee and tea don't count toward our liquid intake, because they're diuretics."
+OK, I take it back: I apologize to anyone I've ever told, that "Coffee and tea don't count toward our liquid intake, because they're diuretics."

 Monday, May 25, 2026